 submitting cpu-bound tasks to processes and io-bound tasks to threads

-Write a classic sequential program.
-Then convert it into a parallel one.
+Convert a classic sequential program into a parallel one.

 It runs faster.

 What if not?

 Don’t use it.

 for image in images: create_thumbnail(image) # original for image in images: fork(create_thumbnail, image) # parallelized explicitly for image in images: create_thumbnail(image) # parallelized implictly (read below)

 result = fork(my_func, *args, **kwargs)